M66B/FairEmail/FAQ.md

 * Did you know that you can long press the trash icons (both in the message and the bottom action bar) to permanently delete a message or conversation? (version 1.1368+)
 * Did you know that you can long press the send action to show the send dialog, even if it was disabled?
 * Did you know that you can long press the full screen icon to show the original message text only?
-* Did you know that you can long press the answer button to reply to the sender? (since version 1.1562)
+* Did you know that you can long press the answer button to reply to the sender? (since version 1.1562; since version 1.1839 you can configure the action in the send settings)
 * Did you know that you can long press the message move button to move across accounts? (since version 1.1702)
 * Did you know that you can long press the folder name in the message header when viewing a conversation to navigate to the folder? (since version 1.1720)
 * Did you know that you can long press the add contact button in the message composer to insert a contact group? (since version 1.1721)